microsoft/accessibility-insights-service/README.md

 ## Deployment

--   Follow this [README](https://github.com/Microsoft/accessibility-insights-service/blob/main/packages/resource-deployment/README.md) to deploy required Azure resources.
+-   Follow this [README](https://github.com/microsoft/accessibility-insights-service/blob/main/packages/resource-deployment/README.md) to deploy required Azure resources.

 ## Debugging

 To debug packages locally follow the generic steps below.

-1. Complete deployment of Azure resources in your test subscription.
+1. Complete deployment of the service in your Azure subscription
-2. Run the following script to create the `.env` plain text file under package root folder with environment variables required for the package to run locally:
+2. Run the following script to get the content of the `.env` plain text file:

     ```bash
-          ./dist/scripts/create-env-file-for-debug.sh -r <resourceGroupName>
+          ./packages/resource-deployment/scripts/create-env-file-for-debug.sh -r <resourceGroupName>
     ```

-3. Run the TypeScript compiler `tsc` for the selected package.
+3. Create the `.env` plain text file under package root folder to debug it locally
-4. Debug selected package using Visual Studio Code selecting respective debug configuration.
-For instance, select `Start debugging runner (runner)` configuration to debug `runner` package.
+4. Debug selected package using Visual Studio Code selecting respective debug configuration

 ## Telemetry and Monitoring

 During deployment, the Azure dashboard will be created to track service metrics and telemetry data.

 -   Documentation for all telemetry events sent can be found [here](packages/logger/README.md)
--   Documentation for the azure dashboard created upon deployment can be found [here](packages/resource-deployment/templates/README.md)
+-   Documentation for the Azure dashboard created upon deployment can be found [here](packages/resource-deployment/templates/dashboard.md)

 ## Contributing